Trantastic/liri-node-app/README.md

 # liri-node-app

+__Description:__

+This nodeJS app, liri (Language Interpretation and Recognition Interface), will take in any 4 commands in your terminal and execute them.

 __Instructions:__

 This app works through your computer's terminal.
 Be sure to npm install [twitter](https://www.npmjs.com/package/twitter), [spotify](https://www.npmjs.com/package/node-spotify-api), and [request](https://www.npmjs.com/package/request) for this app to function correctly.